 How It Works

-BeaconGuard evaluates each outgoing AI request through a deterministic control boundary before the request proceeds to model execution.
+BeaconGuard evaluates each regulated workflow request through an inline policy proxy before the request proceeds to model or automation execution.

 Runtime Decision Sequence

-BeaconGuard request evaluation flow showing validation, deterministic decision, allow or deny enforcement, model execution, and decision evidence output
+BeaconGuard request evaluation flow showing validation, deterministic decision, allow, deny, or needs-review enforcement, model execution, and decision evidence output

 Compatibility-Layer Path

 Some non-native clients require a governed compatibility layer before BeaconGuard evaluation.
-That layer normalizes request shape and context into the structure BeaconGuard evaluates.
+Host applications or optional preprocessors may generate deterministic context metadata tags before the request reaches BeaconGuard.
+BeaconGuard's core policy boundary evaluates those tags and other signed request attributes before model execution.
 It does not originate policy decisions.
 It does not weaken fail-closed behavior.
-BeaconGuard still performs the deterministic allow/deny decision and emits reviewable evidence.
+BeaconGuard still performs the deterministic allow, deny, or needs-review decision and emits reviewable evidence.

 Enforcement Boundary

-Applications do not need to embed AI governance rules in business logic.
-BeaconGuard places governance in a dedicated boundary where deterministic policy decisions remain consistent regardless of model behavior or prompt drift.
+Existing applications remain in place and continue to own workflow logic and systems of record.
+BeaconGuard places policy enforcement in a dedicated AI request boundary where deterministic decisions remain consistent regardless of model behavior or prompt drift.

 Deterministic Decision Path

 For equivalent request state and policy snapshot, BeaconGuard returns equivalent decisions.
-This is the foundation for operational confidence, incident response, and reproducible reviews in financial workflows.
+This is the foundation for operational confidence, incident response, and reproducible reviews in regulated workflows.

 Compatibility normalization occurs before BeaconGuard policy evaluation when needed.
 It is not a replacement for the deterministic decision path.